EKS Default Namespace Deletion Incident Response Guide

 kubectl get jobs --all-namespaces --field-selector status.successful=0

-✅ Final Checkpoint: When all workloads are verified as normal, incident response is complete.
-Review prevention measures afterward.
+Final Checkpoint: Once all workloads are confirmed to be in normal state, the incident response is complete.
+Then review prevention measures.

 4. Critical Resource List